PeterCamilleri/CX16/tools/README.md

     ca65 [options] file

+Here are a few selected options

+    -D name[=value]    Define a symbol
+    -I dir             Set an include directory search path -U                 Mark unresolved symbols as import
+    -i                 Ignore case of symbols
+    -l name            Create a listing file if assembly was OK -o name            Name the output file

 You can use ca65 -h to get details on the options or you can refer to the documentation for more complete information.